 So for a 200 bar tank, that would mean you’re turnaround point, or the point where you’re furthest away from your planned exit point, you should have about 130 bar left.
 And by the time you reach the exit point itself, you should have 70 bar left.

-This may seem very conservative, but it ensures that a sudden uptake in current, or other unplanned incident won’t see you sucking on an empty tank.
+This may seem very conservative, but it ensures that a sudden increase in current or other unplanned incidents won’t see you sucking on an empty tank.

 Get your head in the game